 Sports and staying active are a huge part of life at Pelham.
 The development of physical skills and their accompanying mental and emotional skills, are an important aspect of a child's education.
 Whilst teaching children practical skills such as balance, agility and aim, we also develop the children's ability to cope with and overcome defeat, cope with perceived injustices, develop their skills of communication and recognise the positive feelings which come with exercise and fresh air.

 Whilst we recognise and praise the sporting achievements of every child, we also hold sportsmanship in high esteem.
 In addition to trying their best and striving to win, we have also embedded 'REFSPECT' which is an anti-bullying code aiming to remove negative behaviour directed at officials, participants and other spectators.
 REFSPECT consists of six spirit values; honesty, determination, teamwork, self belief, passion and respect.
-This is promoted in all our PE lessons and is therefore emulated at Merton borough tournaments where at every event, each school votes for another who is showing the spirit values throughout the day and Pelham has been successful in achieving multiple REFSPECT awards.
+This is promoted in all our PE lessons and is therefore emulated at Merton borough tournaments where at every event, each school votes for another who is showing the spirit values throughout the day and Pelham has been successful in achieving the overall REFSPECT award for the academic year.
 To celebrate this as a school, we choose one child from every class to receive the Pelham Sportsmanship Award and medal, once a term, who we believe demonstrates these qualities and can be a role model to others as well.
+We are proud that all our work has been recognised by the award of the MSSP Platinum Sports Mark for achieving a gold standard for the last six consecutive years.

 Aside from competitive games, we promote sports through a variety of early morning and after-school clubs at the school, including; tag-rugby, football, basketball, netball, dance, tennis, running, multi skills, karate, gymnastics and yoga clubs.
 In addition, to promoting girls in sport, we also hold a weekly girls' sports club, which is hugely popular as it gives the girls a chance to try out a whole range of sports in a fun environment!